lwjohnst86/blog/_posts/2014-12-30-Git-Workflow-Research-Databases.md

 done and work toward that goal.
 Once a goal has been created, there are two options for committing into the history:

-A. (Complex, though potentially cleaner) Create a temporary branch while in the `dev` branch specific to the goal.
+1. (Complex, though potentially cleaner) Create a temporary branch while in the `dev` branch specific to the goal.
 This branch could either be named `temp` or a name relevant to the goal (eg. `cleaning` or `data-input`) using the command: